dolanmiu/generator-mvc6-angular/README.md

 # Sub-generators
 ## Front-end
 ### Page
-Generates a folder containing a controller, a HTML view and a route to allow access to `http://localhost/[YOUR PAGE]`
+Generates a folder containing a controller, a HTML view and a route to allow access to: `http://localhost/[YOUR PAGE]`

 Example:
 ```bash